About Come Together 2020: Homelessness Summit

 You're invited to Come Together 2020: Homelessness Summit, a special one-day event hosted by the Rescue Alliance, a collaboration of faith-based organizations working together to restore the well-being of New Yorkers experiencing homelessness.

-Attend main events with keynote speakers as well as short workshops that will help our city understand issues surrounding homelessness.
+Attend main events with keynote speakers as well as short breakout sessions that will help our city understand issues surrounding homelessness.

 The purpose of the Summit is to:

 - educate you on the realities vs. myths of homelessness

 - equip you with helpful tools and resources to be a part of city renewal

 - engage you in connecting better with our homeless neighbors

 If you have volunteered with Don't Walk By or any HFNY affiliates who directly support our neighbors in need, this event is a good way for you to go deeper toward understanding specific daily struggles.

 Get your ticket today and share info about this summit with your small groups, friends, family, neighbors, etc!